Taittinger

 Chardonnay-Led Range and Style

 Taittinger's house style is Chardonnay-led, distinguishing the Maison from Pinot-dominant competitors like Bollinger and Veuve Clicquot.
 Brut Réserve NV, the Maison's volume face, is roughly 40% Chardonnay (high for a major-Maison NV), with Pinot Noir and Pinot Meunier filling out the blend.
 The Chardonnay emphasis gives Taittinger NV a lifted, chalk-driven character that contrasts with the riper Pinot-led styles.
-Beyond Brut Réserve, the range includes Prestige Rosé NV, Brut Vintage, Folies de la Marquetterie (a single-vineyard from the Pierry estate), Nocturne (sec, off-dry), and the Comtes de Champagne tier.
+Beyond Brut Réserve, the range includes Prestige Rosé NV, Brut Vintage, Folies de la Marquetterie (the Maison's only single-vineyard wine, a Pinot-led Chardonnay-Pinot Noir blend from the Les Folies parcel at the Château de la Marquetterie in Pierry), Nocturne, and the Comtes de Champagne tier.
+The family also founded Domaine Carneros in California's Carneros region in 1987 as a Taittinger sparkling-wine venture.
 Taittinger's commercial position reflects this Chardonnay-led identity, with the Maison particularly visible in white-wine-friendly markets.

 - Taittinger Brut Réserve NV$55-75House volume cuvée with Chardonnay-led blend (~40%), the canonical introduction to Taittinger's lifted house style.Find →